Pulkit12dhingra/Pulkit12dhingra/README.md

 - 🤔 I’m looking for help with operating Hadoop system.
 - 💬 Ask me about Computer Vision, Tensorflow, NLP, Deep Learning, Data Mining, Data Preprocessing, Data Analytics and Machine Learning.
 - 📫 How to reach me: Contact me directly on this mail pulkit12dhingra@gmail.com or Linkedin https://www.linkedin.com/in/pulkit-dhingra-4b7312193/
-- 😄 Pronouns: You can give one :)
 - p.s. here is my portfolio as well http://django-portf.herokuapp.com/